Free Tips on How to Teach a Dog to go up Stairs

 However as soon as we walked inside, Pilot stayed at the door while we ascended the stairs.
 His guardian mentioned that one of Pilot’s issues was he refused to go up the stairs to the apartment.

-He said that this behavior had only started a week ago, but since the dog’s only been in the house a month or so, I’m guessing this is related to the dog having a slight case of separation anxiety.
-Its definitely not a case of a fear of the stairs.
+The dog is new to the house.
+I think the change in behavior is due to the dog feeling anxious when left alone.
+It’s definitely not a case of a fear of the stairs.
 I think that the dog’s thinking is that by waiting at the door, Pilot knew the guardian couldn’t leave without him.

-I pulled out my camera and handed it to the guardian so that I could show him how he could teach a dog to go up and down the stairs on command.
+I gave my camera to the guardian to show him how to train a dog to go up and down stairs when told.

-I also walked the guardian through a number of various dog training exercises to stop his other dog behavior problems.
+I showed the guardian different dog training exercises to help with his other dog behavior issues.
 One of these was to teach Pilot to stay.
-I have found that this is an invaluable skill for dogs who are starting to develop a case of separation anxiety.
+I have found that this skill is very important for dogs with separation anxiety.

-Mastering the stay will allow the guardian to have the dog stay in another room so that he practices being calm and confident when he cannot see or be in physical contact with his human.
+Consistent practice and positive reinforcement will help your dog learn to stay calm and confident in various situations.
 If the guardian develops a good stay with Pilot and practices it as I outline in the above free dog training video, he can stop Pilot’s separation anxiety from getting worse.

 Categorized in: